International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Moksha Nayak and Dr. Vidhya Shenoy.
+Dr. Moksha Nayak, Dr. Vidhya Shenoy.
 Endodontic retreatment and rehabilitation of a mutilated mandibular molar using laser surface treated glass fiber post: A case report.
-International Journal of Applied Dental Sciences.
-2020; 6(2): 163-167.
+Int J Appl Dent Sci 2020;6(2):163-167.